srikanta-skg/TechnicalPaper/Technical_report.md

   This method has both Packet Filtering Firewall as well as Application firewall to enhance security.

-  Hybrid firewall has Packet Firewall and Application firewall in series as a result this method has the higest secirity compared to other types of firewall.
+  Hybrid firewall has Packet Firewall and Application firewall in series as a result this method has the highest security compared to other types of firewalls.

   ## Limitation of Firewall

-  * Firewall can not completely protect us from Internet as it does not scan every incomming data packet.
+  * Firewall can not completely protect us from Internet as it does not scan every incoming data packet.

   * As the firewall is used to protect the user from unauthorized network, if the user itself attacks the internal network the firwall cannot protect the system.